 Watercolor paper comes in sheets as well as pads and blocks.
-Both the pads and blocks are convenient, easy to prime, and good to use for sketches or studies or plein air painting.
-(Note that you will want to leave your painting drying on the block so you may want more than one block to work on.)
-I recommend the Arches Watercolor Pads and the Arches Watercolor Blocks.
+Both the pads and blocks are convenient, easy to prime, and good to use for sketches or studies or plein air painting (note that you will want to leave your painting drying on the block so you may want more than one block to work on).
 Arches is well-known for its high-quality papers.
+Try the Arches Watercolor Pads and the Arches Watercolor Blocks.

 Printmaking Paper: BFK Rives Printmaking Paper also makes a good acid-free surface for oil painting when primed with acrylic gesso or matte gel medium.
 It comes in sheets up to 280 gsm or you can purchase it in a roll of 300 gsm and cut it to the sizes you want.

 Arches Oil Paper: Arches Oil Paper is specifically made for use with oil media and requires no preparation of any kind since, as the DickBlick website says, it has a "powerful, efficient oil barrier that absorbs water, solvents, and binders evenly while allowing the paint and pigment to remain on the surface."
 It is ready to use as is without the need for priming.
 It has the feel of traditional Arches paper and is durable and able to withstand a variety of painting techniques.
 The paper is 300 gsm (140 lb) and also comes in pads 9x12 inches and 12x16 inches.

 There are also oil painting papers made by other manufacturers such as Bienfang, Bee Paper, Canson, Hahnemuhle, Royal and Langnickel, and Strathmore.